-Impact of new development on the existing historic environment, particularly the large Morrison's site
+Impact of new development on the existing historic environment, particularly the large Morrisons site.

-34 First listed in the 1929 Pile's Directory
+&lt;sup>34 First listed in the 1929 Pile's local directory.

-35 As outlined in the Sutton Town Centre Area Action Plan: Preferred Options Document (April 2009), and Gillespies' Urban Design Framework for Sutton Town Centre (February 2009)
+&lt;sup>35 As outlined in the Sutton Town Centre Area Action Plan: Preferred Options Document (April 2009), and Gillespies' Urban Design Framework for Sutton Town Centre (February 2009).